PurplePhi/slate/source/includes/sendgroupblocks.md

 | `AmountAfterTax` | The amount after tax for the given rate plan.
 We don't save the amount before tax. |
 | `RoomTypeAllocations` | `RoomTypeAllocations` defines the number of units per status.
 The statuses we consider are:<br>- 1 Definite availability<br>- 2 Tentative availability<br>- 3 Definite sold<br>- 4 Tentative sold<br><aside class="notice">The final number of units blocked for a given date will be:<br>(Definite availability + Tentative availability) - (Definite sold + Tentative sold)</aside> |
 | `RoomTypeAllocation` | One `RoomTypeAllocation` line gives the number of units for the given `RoomTypePickupStatus` and a considered time range (starting with `Start`, finishing with `End`).<br>Generally, Start=End. |

+<aside class="warning">When a reservation is made with a block allocation, the reservation should come through with the block code and a block notification should be sent decrementing the available blocked rooms.</aside>